sobjornstad/tersen/tersen.md

 **Tersen** is an abbreviation engine
     that compresses text in a human-readable fashion.
-Abbreviations are entirely user-specifiable,
+Abbreviations are entirely user-specifiable
-    through a dictionary of textual mappings (e.g., `and` becomes `&`) and optionally dead-simple Lua functions called
+    through a dictionary of textual mappings (e.g., `and` becomes `&`).
+More concise dictionary files and custom abbreviation behavior
-    *annotations* (which pre-process lines in the abbreviation dictionary) and *hooks* (which alter tersen's behavior as it abbreviates a text).
+    can be obtained by writing Lua functions called *annotations* (which pre-process lines in the abbreviation dictionary) and *hooks* (which alter tersen's behavior as it abbreviates a text).